ethansr/rletters/README.md

 ## Copyright ##

 RLetters &copy; 2011 by [Charles Pence](mailto:charles@charlespence.net).
 RLetters is licensed under the MIT license.
-Please see the {file:LICENSE} document for more information.
+Please see the {file:COPYING} document for more information.